 Eating an anti-inflammatory diet full of antioxidants and nutrients to support the body’s endogenous production of antioxidants such as glutathione, catalase, and superoxide dismutase is highly beneficial to help reduce inflammation in the body.

 To ensure that these antioxidant enzymes function optimally, they need specific vitamins and minerals as the co-factor.

 Selenium and vitamin B2 are two nutrients required to recycle oxidized glutathione (used up glutathione) back into reduced glutathione so that the body can continue to break down excess hydrogen peroxide, which is damaging to tissues.

 The superoxide dismutase enzyme is critical for reducing inflammation caused by free radical damage.
 The SOD enzyme is responsible for converting the potent superoxide-free radical into hydrogen peroxide, which is less damaging.

 Hydrogen peroxide is further broken down by glutathione into water.
 Excess hydrogen peroxide is one of the primary causes of grey hair.

 You can see how vital superoxide dismutase and glutathione are in reducing free radicals that cause inflammation.

 The SOD enzymes require the minerals manganese, copper, and zinc to function.

 Ginger, turmeric, and aloe are also three powerful anti-inflammatory herbs to include in the diet to naturally reduce inflammation.

 Aloe vera is very soothing to the skin and GI tract as aloe is cooling and contains the anti-inflammatory fatty acids gamma-linolenic acid (GLA) and eicosatetraenoic acid (ETA)

 Turmeric also contains the anti-inflammatory compound curcumin, which has been shown to reduce pain and inflammation associated with arthritis.

 Ginger is a common culinary herb that can help to reduce inflammation by lowering the messaging molecules that trigger inflammation.
 Here is a fantastic ginger root tea recipe.

 The best foods for inflammation is an anti-inflammatory diet rich in antioxidants and nutrients to support the body’s antioxidant enzymes.

-As inflammation is the silent killer underlying many chronic health conditions, it is increasingly important to get back to a whole food anti-inflammatory diet high in fruits and vegetables, high in omega-three fats, and low in saturated fats.
+As inflammation is the silent killer underlying many chronic health conditions, it is increasingly important to get back to a whole food anti-inflammatory diet high in fruits and vegetables, high in omega-three fats, and low in saturated fats that increase insulin resistance.